jdquerales/MilestoneProject_3/README.md

 ## Stream Three Project: Python and Data Centric Development - Code Institute

 This is the third milestone project of my journey as a Software Developer in Code Institute.
-The goal of this project is to build a full-stack web application that allows users to manage and common dataset about a particular domain.
+ The goal of this project is to build a full-stack web application that allows users to manage a common dataset about a particular domain.
 As the ultimate goal, **JournalClub** aims to be an online journal club platform for collaboration and discussion for research minds of academia.
 Journal Clubs are essential research & academic activity at academic organizations.
 Therefore, **JournalClub** will provide